michelcias/WaveBased/README.md

 to provide, with pre -->

 This is an R package that can be useful to solve different nonparametric problems via wavelet bases.
-The main functions are capable to provide sererval compactly supported orthonormal wavelet bases by the Daubechies-Lagarias algorithm (Daubechies and Lagarias, 1992).
+The main functions are capable to provide several compactly supported orthonormal wavelet bases by the Daubechies-Lagarias algorithm (Daubechies and Lagarias, 1992).

-As far as possible, other functions aiming to solve statistical problems will be added.
+As soon as possible, other functions aiming to solve statistical problems will be included.

+## Install
+To install the latest development version from GitHub: remotes::install_github("michelcias/WaveBased-R")